rs3lab/mage-artifact/mage-kernel/doc/reproducing-paper-evals.md

 - [Data Collection Phase](#data-collection-phase) describes how to run our evaluations and collect data.
 - [Data Processing Phase](#data-processing-phase) describes how to process the prior data into a usable form (CSVs).
-- [Data Presentation Phase](#data-presentation-phase) converts the CSVs into Figures for the paper.
+It also produces some quick graphs for you to compare to the paper.

 ## Data Collection Phase

-### Sequential Read Benchmark: Tput + Latency Only

-*Estimated Runtime: 5m per data point => 40 minutes total*.

-Run `$MIND_ROOT/apps/sequential-read/run-benchmark.zsh`, and data will be generated in `$MIND_ROOT/apps/sequential-read`.

-Here's what the script does:
+Each application has its own `run-benchmark.zsh` script that manages the benchmark process for you.
+All scripts follow the same logic:

 1. Compile the benchmark application.
 2. Ensure kernel is compiled for the right application.
    (Mage-Linux can run arbitrary applications; but to simplify implementation, it will apply its logic only on executables matching a given name; eg "memcached").
+3. Set runtime parameters (eg: amount of local memory available).
-3. Set up the Mage cluster.
+4. Set up the Mage cluster.
 Run the application.
+5. Record data from our in-kernel profiling framework.
-4. Reset the Mage cluster.
-(Mage has a bug when exiting applications, so we reset the cluster for stability).
+6. Reset the Mage cluster.
+(Mage has a bug when exiting applications, so we reset the cluster after every data-point for stability).
+7. GOTO step (3) until all parameters are tested.

+### Sequential Read Benchmark: Tput + Latency Only

+*Estimated Runtime: 5m per data point => 40 minutes total*.

 This benchmark collects throughput (event counts) and latency samples.
+Run `$MIND_ROOT/apps/sequential-read/run-benchmark.zsh` on the Frontend machine, and data will be generated in `$MIND_ROOT/apps/sequential-read`.

 ### Sequential Read Benchmark: Latency Breakdown Only